MomenaKhatunzinia/CSE366_Lab_Fall24/README.md

 o Compare the path costs of UCS and A* by calculating and displaying the cumulative path cost for each algorithm as the agent completes tasks.

-# Lab Task 3 : Lab Task 2 : Simulation of UCS and A* Algorithms for Pathfinding
+# Lab Task 3 : Class Scheduling Optimization using Genetic Algorithms
 Objective
 Implement a Genetic Algorithm (GA) to optimize class scheduling while minimizing con- flicts, balancing student preferences, and respecting time slot constraints.
 The solution should include real-time visualization of schedules and fitness evaluation.
 Problem Statement
-You are tasked with creating an optimal class schedule for students.
+Tasked with creating an optimal class schedule for students.
 Each class has a specific duration and priority.
 Each student has unique availability and time slot preferences.
 The goal is to:
 1. Minimize scheduling conflicts.